-Last year DTW's tap water met all standards required by the U.S. Environmental Protection Agency (EPA) and the State of Michigan Department of Environmental Quality (MDEQ) expect as noted below.
-The 2015 Annual Water Quality Report describes the sources of our water, lists our test results, and contains important information about water and health.
-This report is intended to provide consumers with an understanding of drinking water issues and to heighten awareness of the need to protect our drinking water resources.
-For more information on these testing results please see the water quality tables and definitions as provided.
-We hope you find this report helpful.
+Last year DTW's tap water met all standards required by the U.S. Environmental Protection Agency (EPA) and the State of Michigan Department of Environmental Quality (MDEQ).
+This 2016 Annual Water Quality Report describes water sources, lists test results, and contains important information about water and health.
+This report is intended to provide consumers with an understanding of drinking water issues and to heighten awareness of the need to protect drinking water resources.
+For more information on these testing results, please see the water quality tables and definitions as provided.
+The WCAA hopes you find this report helpful.